 When the Israelites entered the Promised Land, they did not have God’s Holy Word as we do today.
 We are blessed beyond measure to have sixty-six books representing God’s love for us.
 Along with the Old Testament, we have hundreds of New Testament passages to help us get to know God and understand His power.

 God’s Word has the power to change hearts.
 It is the Good News with the power to save, equipping us to do the work we have been called to do.

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
 (2 Timothy 3:16-17)

 Don’t know what to memorize?
 Here are 20 short but important Scriptures to get you started:

-For Focusing Our Praise:
+Short Bible Verses for Focusing Our Praise: